consensus21school/consensus21school.github.io/whitepaper.md

 Mentorship is not restricted to any particular demographic.
 Anyone in the community can offer guidance, regardless of age, experience, or formal qualification.
 Learners contribute to the community by taking on mentoring roles themselves as they progress in their learning path, fostering a culture of continuous growth and shared responsibility.

 ### 2.3.
 Learning Pathways
-The Consensus21 protocol promotes self-directed, project-based learning over rigid curricula.
+The Consensus21 protocol promotes self-directed, problem-based learning.
 Learners progress at their own pace, guided by mentors and driven by personal interests.
 This decentralised learning approach offers an unprecedented level of flexibility, where education is aligned with the needs of the learner rather than the constraints of a standardised system.

-Key features of Consensus21’s learning pathways include:

-- **Modular Infrastructure**: Physical spaces are designed around modular units such as repurposed shipping containers, each serving as a classroom or learning space.
-These units are designed and customised by learners and mentors, promoting autonomy, creativity, and hands-on problem-solving.

-- **Technology-Enabled Learning**: Each classroom is equipped with a dedicated internet connection, provided by Starlink and managed by mentors.
-OpenDNS filtering ensures a safe and productive environment.
-Each student has access to an AI host, a Bitcoin node, and a Nostr relay for decentralised communication and collaboration.

-- **Linux and Open Source**: All systems operate on Linux, with students constructing their own computers, selecting their preferred Linux distributions, and engaging in open-source software development.
-Learners are encouraged to explore unlimited screen time for command-line interface (CLI) applications, fostering technical fluency and digital literacy.

 - **No Standardised Testing**: There are no standardised tests in the Consensus21 system.
 Instead of traditional exams, learners’ progress is tracked through the completion of projects and tasks within their communities.
 The only standardised test is for parents during enrolment to ensure that the family is aligned with the values and structure of the protocol.

+# 2.4.
+Core Didactic Learning Programs

+While Consensus21 is built on the principles of self-directed learning, certain foundational skills are considered essential for all learners.
+These programs equip students with critical life skills that enhance their ability to engage effectively in both learning and real-world applications.

+## A. Time Management & Calendar Coordination

+To support self-directed education, learners must develop strong time management skills and practise transparent scheduling with their mentors and parents.

+- **Calendar Training** – Learners are introduced to digital calendars (e.g., Nextcloud, Google Calendar, or decentralised alternatives).
+- **Task Prioritisation** – Training on distinguishing between urgent and important tasks.
+- **Time Audits** – Learners log and review how they allocate time to different activities.
+- **Mentor & Parent Transparency** – Schedules are shared with mentors and optionally with parents to support accountability.

+## B. Financial Literacy & Bitcoin Fundamentals

+All learners engage in a structured financial literacy program to understand both traditional and decentralised financial systems.

+- **Understanding Money** – A historical and functional overview of what money is, from barter systems to modern currencies and Bitcoin.
+- **Setting Up a Signing Device** – Hands-on experience with hardware wallets or software wallets.
+- **Public/Private Keys & UTXOs** – Learning about cryptographic keys, Bitcoin’s UTXO model, and how transactions work.
+- **Blockchain Analysis** – Exploring block explorers to understand on-chain transactions and privacy considerations.

+## C. Reflection & Digital Portfolio Management via Git

+To track and showcase learning progress, students maintain a digital portfolio using Git and Markdown, ensuring a structured and transparent learning record.

+- **Version Control Basics** – Understanding Git as a tool for tracking changes in personal and collaborative projects.
+- **Markdown for Documentation** – Writing and formatting project reflections and learning documentation.
+- **Portfolio Hosting** – Storing learning progress in a personal Git repository that can be used for self-assessment and external evaluation.

-### 2.4.
+### 2.5.
 Problem-Based Learning (PBL)
 At the heart of the Consensus21 model is Problem-Based Learning (PBL), where learners tackle real-world problems through self-directed, project-driven initiatives.
 This approach encourages learners to identify challenges they are passionate about, often working on projects that are of personal or societal importance.

 Learners engage in PBL throughout their entire educational journey, meaning that there are no fixed curricula or assessments.
 Instead, learners focus on the development of skills, critical thinking, and innovation through hands-on problem-solving.
 This approach: